 - Library Science: Data curation, tagging, metadata, repositories, social media analytics;

 - Additional topics may include Measurement and evaluation of learning outcomes, environmental modeling and remote sensing, human factors, and regulatory public policy.

 Selection criteria emphasize demonstrated strengths in relevant fields, experience working both independently and in teams, and demonstrated interest in contributing to national security.

-Interns will be paid a weekly stipend of up to $1,200, commensurate with education and experience.
+Interns will be paid a weekly stipend between $900 and $1,200, commensurate with education and experience.
 Given the virtual platform, housing accommodations, transportation, and food allowances are not provided.
-However, for those local to the DC area, part time physical campus workspace can be provided.
+However, for those local to the DC area, part-time physical campus workspace can be provided.

 Please assemble a package (PDF format preferred) including

 - Your disciplinary focus (referencing the topic areas above);